 There are plenty of examples of language-related shopping bags out there (try this one, or even this one!) but we thought this multilingual one was the most fun of the bunch.
 As we keep moving forward, it seems more and more likely that everyone will have to take their own shopping bags with them—so why not have some fun with it?

 Plus, it’s true, right?

-9. How to order a glass of wine… on a glass for wine
+9. How to order beer… on a beer glass

 Plenty of people enjoy the odd drink this time of year, so why not buy them something that will be useful in that respect—but will also help them out a little when they travel?

-This wine glass comes with ‘a glass of wine, please’ written on it in twenty-five different languages, giving your recipient the chance to be able to order their wine wherever they go.
+This beer glass comes with ‘a beer, please’ written on it in twenty-six different languages, giving your recipient the chance to be able to order their beer wherever they go.

 Oh and, if you buy it for yourself… Well, who would know?